Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 action related to their anger, be it to burn a Guild Hall, capture a Magistrate, or storm the docks.

+### Hardship-Surviving Spirit

+**Type:** Permanent

+The fluctuations of heat and cold do not bother the Exalt, regardless of outfit.
+They will find the environment comfortable and suffer no penalties to rolls caused by the heat or cold save for the harshest of blizzards or the overwhelming presence of a volcano.

+### Irresistible Diversion

+**Type:** Simple; Scene
+**Cost:** 2m

+The performer can command attention to themselves, making sure that they and only they are noticed by onlookers.
+Characters with less (Essence) than the Exalt cannot turn their eyes away from the performance until it is finished, and others can be entranced by a successful Performance vs.
+Resolve roll.

+### Irresistible Salesman Spirit

+**Type:** Simple; Day
+**Cost:** 2m

+On a successful Socialize roll, instill a near-obsession level of fascination, idea, or desire for a product in the target—so long as it does not conflict with an existing Intimacy.

+For a day, the target(s) gain an Intimacy towards the specified product, and will attempt to pursue it, potentially leaving their posts or other aspects of their life temporarily behind.

+### Mastery of Small Manners

+**Type:** Reflexive; Scene
+**Cost:** 3m

+The Exalt may quickly understand and emulate local mannerisms and customs, ensuring that they blend into the society around them.

+All interactions with a Character in the first Scene they are introduced will see a +2 to all Socialize rolls, until the Solar fails a roll against the target or actively performs a faux pas in their presence.
+As well, they suffer no ill effects from being an outsider, quickly acclimating to and understanding new customs with but a simple glance.

+### Mind-Wiping Gaze

+**Type:** Reflexive; Scene
+**Cost:** 3m

+The Exalt pierces the target with a gaze that penetrates the very soul, extinguishing the flame of memories.

+Interrupt a target taking a Social Influence action, or who is attempting to communicate in a way.
+On a successful Subterfuge vs.
+Resolve roll, the target loses their thoughts and memories regarding their action and immediately fails on their action.
+In addition, they cannot remember to pick the task up again until after the scene.
+This may only be done once per scene.

+### Phantom Scenery

+**Type:** Supplemental; Scene
+**Cost:** 1m

+The Exalt may conjure scenery, props, or other phantoms as extensions of their anima, showing up as distorted, shadowy figures.
+In typical application, such as on stage or during a structured performance, this illusion does not arouse suspicion of the Exalt’s nature—people will be primed to believe this is just stage magic.
+In other circumstances, the Exalt must use a contested (Performance) vs. (Awareness) roll to disguise this as a mundane effect.

 ### Semantic Argument Technique

 **Type:** Simple; Scene